shieldworks/aegis/README.md

 This project is in **active development**.

-The code that have been officially signed and released is stable and can (*typically*) be used in a production environment (*at your own risk—see [LICENSE](LICENSE)*).
+The code that have been officially signed and released is stable, has passed integration tests, and can (*typically*) be used in a production environment (*at your own risk—see [LICENSE](LICENSE)*).